 To perform the Heimlich maneuver, follow these steps:

-The Heimlich maneuver can be performed on children.
-If the child is younger than 5 years old or weighs less than 45 pounds, the method should be slightly altered.
-The rescuer should kneel behind the child to get down to their level.
-Then, they should use less forceful thrusts than the typical Heimlich maneuver requires.
+You can perform the Heimlich maneuver on toddlers and children.
+If the child is younger than 5 years old or weighs less than 45 pounds (20 kilograms), you should alter the method slightly.
+First, you should kneel behind the child to get down to their level.
+Then, you should use less forceful thrusts than the typical Heimlich maneuver requires.

-The Heimlich maneuver is not recommended for use on infants 12 months or younger.
-Instead, babies should receive backslaps (back blows).
+Healthcare providers don’t recommend the Heimlich maneuver for use on infants 12 months or younger.
+Instead, you should use backslaps (back blows) on babies.

 To perform this method, follow these steps:

-People who are pregnant or obese can receive the Heimlich maneuver in a slightly altered way.
-Instead of thrusting on the abdomen, the thrusts should be placed on the breastbone (sternum).
+People who are pregnant or have obesity can receive the Heimlich maneuver in a slightly altered way.
+Instead of thrusting on their abdomen, you should place the thrusts on their breastbone (sternum).

 If you’re alone and choking, you can try to free the item by performing the Heimlich maneuver on yourself.